-BACS Program Content
+Program Content

-General Education - 36 units

-In North American higher education, general education courses are required for all Bachelors degrees.
-Students may transfer these courses to VIU from another accredited institution or complete them through VIU.
+General Education - 60 units (these units are transferred from another institution to VIU, or a previously earned Associate degree that includes at least 36 units of general education).
+In North American higher education, general education courses are required for all B.A./B.S. degrees.
+Students may transfer these courses to VIU from another accredited institution or complete them at another institution while attending VIU.

-Transferrable courses must be:
+Transferrable undergraduate general education courses must be distributed as follows:

-- 1) College-level (typically listed as 100-level), not remedial or preparatory. - 2) "General" in nature, not specifically vocational or technical. - 3) Passed with a grade of C- or better.
+1) College-level (typically listed as 100-200 level), not remedial or preparatory.

+2) "General" in nature, not specifically vocational or technical.

+3) Passed with a grade of C- or better.